sanky7guy/Git-Revision/README.md

 # Git-Revision
-This is a Git &amp; Github revision
+This is a Git &amp; Github revision.